Environmental toxicology: Sources of environmental toxicity

 There are many sources of environmental toxicity that can lead to the presence of toxicants in our food, water and air.
 These sources include organic and inorganic pollutants, pesticides and biological agents, all of which can have harmful effects on living organisms.
 There can be so called point sources of pollution, for instance the drains from a specific factory, but also non-point sources (diffuse sources) like the rubber from car tires that contain numerous chemicals and heavy metals that are spread in the environment.

 PCBs

-Polychlorinated biphenyls (PCBs) are organic pollutants that are still present in our environment today, despite being banned in many countries, including the United States and Canada.
+PCBs are organic pollutants that are still present in our environment today, despite being banned in many countries, including the United States and Canada.
 Due to the persistent nature of PCBs in aquatic ecosystems, many aquatic species contain high levels of this chemical.
 For example, wild salmon (Salmo salar) in the Baltic Sea have been shown to have significantly higher PCB levels than farmed salmon as the wild fish live in a heavily contaminated environment.